danielborowski/jsboard/README.md

 * [One-sided Chess game](http://danielborowski.com/jsboard/demo/demo8.html) complete movements for white chess pieces

 Other games and simulations
-* [Conway's Game of Life](http://danielborowski.com/jsboard/demo/demo9.html) place some life cells down and watch your simulation create and destroy life
+* [Conway's Game of Life](http://danielborowski.com/jsboard/demo/demo9.html) place some life cells down and watch your simulation create and destroy life (here's a list of [interesting patterns](http://www.conwaylife.com/wiki/Category:Patterns) you can try out)
 * [Quoridor(ish) wall placement](http://danielborowski.com/jsboard/demo/demo6.html) click the piece to move it to the right and click between the spaces to create a wall that prevents the piece from moving past it